And Is Organic Better or Just a Fad?

 1. Labeling Confusion

 Some available goods in the market are intentionally or unintentionally confusing.
-If you want a truly organic food product, get one with the USDA “100% Organic” Seal.
-Those labelled as “Organic”, “Made with Organic ___”, and “Natural” are also very different.
+Get one with the USDA “100% Organic” Seal if you want a truly organic food product.
+Those labeled as “Organic”, “Made with Organic ___”, and “Natural” are also very different.